 I landed on a Saturday afternoon, checked into my small, cheap room and dropped in to see the team at Uber Scuba Komodo.
 I had done some research before arriving in Labuan Bajo and Uber Scuba Komodo has good reviews.
 While I might sleep in cheap hostels, eat fried rice every day and be to too cheap to hire boots to walk up a volcano, I’m not willing to compromise on safety when it comes to being 30 metres underwater.

 My personal opinion is they were excellent.
 They had the perfect blend of competence, experience, and safety without ruining the fun.
 The dive briefings on each of the sites were intended to provide comfort as well as highlight any possible dangers.
 They did this really well.
-At the start of the week, I was still anxious at the start.
-By the end, I couldn't wait to get in the water again.
-I had a different dive master for all of my fun dive days and they were all great.
+At the start of the week, I was still anxious however by the end, I couldn’t wait to get in the water.
+I had a different dive master for all of my fun dive days and they were all excellent.
 I definitely recommend them and if I go back to Labuan Bajo, I will dive with them again.